-Fraudsters are sending out fake texts offering a Covid vaccine in an attempt to steal personal and financial information, police have warned.
+Fraudsters are sending out FAKE TEXTS and EMAILS offering a Covid vaccine in an attempt to steal personal and financial information, police have warned.

-The text offers a link to an "extremely convincing" fake NHS website where people are asked to input their bank details to register for a vaccine.
+The text and emails often offer a link to an "extremely convincing" fake NHS website where people are asked to input their bank details/mother's maiden name etc to register for a vaccine.